stucchio/Homepage/content/ab_testing_segments_and_goals.md

 You can use the same formula with multiple goals as well.
 This formula is called the [Sidak Correction](https://en.wikipedia.org/wiki/%C5%A0id%C3%A1k_correction), by the way.

-It's possible your A/B testing tool has this built in, but you should not take that as a given.
+It's possible your A/B testing tool has this built in, but you should not assume they do the right thing.
+Most do not.

 # Experimenter degrees of freedom